kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

 ### For VPC-Gen2 clusters

 Currently, there is no option available for setting up RWX (read-write multiple nodes) type of storage.
-RWX (read-write multiple nodes) is not a mandatory requirement to run kubeflow and most pipelines.
+RWX is not a mandatory requirement to run Kubeflow and most pipelines.
 It is required by certain sample jobs/pipelines where multiple pods write results to a common storage.
-A job or pipeline can also write to a common object storage like `minio`, so the absence of this feature is not a blocker for working with kubeflow.
+A job or a pipeline can also write to a common object storage like `minio`, so the absence of this feature is not a blocker for working with Kubeflow.

 If you are on VPC-gen2 and still need RWX, you may try [portworx enterprise product](https://portworx.com/products/features/).
-Documentation link for setting it up for IBM Cloud, [portworx install with IBM Cloud](https://docs.portworx.com/portworx-install-with-kubernetes/cloud/ibm/).
+To set it up on IBM Cloud use the [portworx install with IBM Cloud](https://docs.portworx.com/portworx-install-with-kubernetes/cloud/ibm/) guide.

 ## Installation